mohankhilariwal/healthcare-ai-pocs-2025/README.md

 # Healthcare AI Innovation

 ## Executive Summary
 This repo presents four cutting-edge use cases demonstrating how Generative AI, Agentic AI, and advanced machine learning are transforming healthcare delivery in Canada and globally.
 Each use case includes working proof-of-concept code, technical architecture, implementation roadmap, and ROI analysis.
+The figures and numbers given below are indicative only based o research done for similar kind of use case implmentations and may chnage case to cases basis.
+The time lines aslo depends upon vairous factors like prepared ness of the client, in terms of the systems, data quality, culture,funds and lot many things.
 ### Key Outcomes
 - 70% reduction in clinical documentation time
 - 60% decrease in patient wait times
 - 95% accuracy in preliminary diagnostics